 ‘State of Play’: Thank you for the love letter

-On behalf of newspaper journalists everywhere, I’d like to personally thank the “State of Play” writers — Matthew Michael Carnahan, Tony Gilroy and Billy Ray — as well as the director — Kevin Macdonald — for reminding the masses just how important real journalism is.
+On behalf of newspaper journalists everywhere, I’d like to personally thank the “State of Play” writers -- Matthew Michael Carnahan, Tony Gilroy and Billy Ray -- as well as the director -- Kevin Macdonald -- for reminding the masses just how important

 From the opening scene to the end, the viewer is left wanting more, seeking out the answers, just like journalists do.
 And at every moment, the viewer is reminded just how crucial the fourth estate is.